Skip to main content

 SSL was introduced in 1995 as one of the first protocols to secure email content through authentication and encryption.

-Cyber experts don't recommend using SSL for email because it’s prone to attacks.
-TLS, which builds on SSL’s foundation, is the modern standard.
+Cyber experts do not recommend using SSL for email because it is prone to attacks.
+TLS, which builds on SSL's foundation, is the modern standard.

 TLS (Transport Layer Security)

-TLS was developed in 1999 as an upgrade to SSL, and addresses a lot of its security flaws.
+TLS was developed in 1999 as an upgrade to SSL, and addresses many of its security flaws.

 TLS encrypts emails while they are in transit, protecting the data as it flows between web applications and servers.

-By encrypting email content as it travels across networks, TLS ensures that data remains private until it reaches its destination.
+By encrypting email content as it travels across networks, TLS helps keep data private until it reaches its destination server.

-A common implementation of TLS is STARTTLS, which upgrades unsecured connections to encrypted ones, blocking interception by eavesdroppers.
+A common implementation of TLS is STARTTLS, which upgrades unsecured connections to encrypted ones, helping block interception by eavesdroppers.

 "While TLS is essential for securing data in transit, it's important to recognise its limitations.
 Organisations should think about layering different types of encryption to cover all vulnerabilities."